tricktron/frege-lsp-server/README.md

 ![build](https://github.com/tricktron/frege-lsp-server/actions/workflows/build.yml/badge.svg)
 ![license](https://img.shields.io/github/license/tricktron/frege-lsp-server)

-Frege Language Server using the language server protocol
+Frege Language Server using the language server protocol.
+This is the core container of the Frege IDE.

+## Documentation

+Head over to the [Frege IDE docs](https://tricktron.github.io/frege-lsp-server/frege-ide/1.0/index.html) website.

 ## How to use